chiubaca/notes/permanent-notes/holograpic-cards-pt1.md

 ```

-`<ending-shape>` - can either be `circle` or `elipse`, `elipse` is basically just a stretched circle to match the aspect ratio of the element it's in.
+`<ending-shape>` - can either be `circle` or `elipse`. `elipse` is basically just a stretched circle to match the aspect ratio of the element it's in.
 For our spotlight effect, we want to ensure the radial gradient is always a `circle`.

-> try swapping `circle` for `elipse` to see how the radial gradient skews.
+> Try swapping `circle` for `elipse` to see how the radial gradient skews.

 `<size>` - has four options [documented here](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/radial-gradient#values)